cberg9/JavaScriptTask1/README.md

 Transfers money to the bank.
 ## Work button
 Increases by 100Kr on each click.
-## Pay off loan button
-With this button you can enter an amount to pay off your loan bill.

 # Computers
 Each computer has its unique name, price, description, image.